hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/docs/README.md

   }
 ```

-The `cert-manager` block specifies the public zone Let's Encrypt will use to validate the domain and its resource group.
+The `cert-manager` block specifies the **public zone** Let's Encrypt will use to validate the domain and its resource group.

 The `external-dns` block specifies domain(s) that user services can expose DNS records through and their resource group - all zones managed by `external-dns` **must** be in a single resource group.

 The `ingress_internal_core` block specifies the domain to expose ingress resources to, consuming DNS/TLS services above.

 It's very likely the same primary domain will be configured for all services, perhaps with `external-dns` managing some additional domains.
 The resource group is a required input so the module can assign appropriate Azure role bindings.
 It is expected that in most cases all DNS domains will be hosted in a single resource group.

+While `external-dns` supports both public and private zones, in split-horizon setups only the private zone should be configured, otherwise both zones will be updated with service records.
+The only scenario for configuring both public and private zones of the same name is to migrate public records to private records.
+Once this is done, the public zone should be removed and records manually deleted in the public zone.

 See the [Ingress](/modules/core-config/modules/ingress_internal_core/README.md) documentation for implementation details.